GBA-23 Ghanche-II: 2009

-Mufti Muhammad Abdullah of Pakistan Muslim League (N) became member of assembly by getting 4,240 votes.
+Mufti Muhammad Abdullah of Pakistan Muslim League (N) (PML(N)) became member of assembly by getting 4,240 votes.

+2013 by-election

+A by-election was held on 6 October 2013 due to the death of Mufti Muhammad Abdullah, the previous member from this seat.
+Sultan Ali Khan, a candidate of PML(N)), won the election with 4,207 votes, defeating Ghulam Hussain, a candidate of Pakistan People's Party (PPP), who received 3,764 votes.

 2015

 Ghulam Hussain of PML(N) won this seat again by getting 6,657 votes.